More Than Sick of Salt

 Read More

-Click Here to Download this Blog Post – The Hidden Danger: Why We Look for Vascular EDS (vEDS) (Part 9)
+Click Here to Download this Blog Post – The Long Road to Answers: Why You Were Misdiagnosed for Years (Part 15)

 By Dr. Nicholas L. DePace, M..D., F.A.C.C – Cardiologist specializing in autonomic dysfunction, Ehlers-Danlos syndrome and POTS.